Farwaykorse/Learning/README.md

 Any questions, idea's, criticism, etc. are welcome.
 Through tickets, pull-requests or any other type of communication.
-Just be aware, that no promisses are made about acception, anwering or retaining the provided content.
+Just be aware, that no promises are made about accepting, answering or retaining the provided content.

 <!---------------------------------------------------------><a id="license"></a>